bheidecker/bettini/docs/collections/_specialties/en/03-amyloidosis.md

 heading: Amyloidosis
 ---

-Amyloid is a misfolded protein that can be deposited in various organs including the heart.
+Amyloid is a misfolded protein that can accumulate in various organs, including the heart.
-In our clinic, we most commonly see Thransthyretin Amyloidosis/ATTR or Light Chain Amyloidosis/AL.
+In our clinic, the most common types we encounter are transthyretin amyloidosis (ATTR) and light chain amyloidosis (AL).
-Deposition of the protein causes heart stiffness, potentially leading to heart failure and arrhythmias.
+Protein deposition in the heart causes stiffness, which can lead to heart failure and arrhythmias.

-Appropriate medical therapy that may require frequent dose adjustment is very important for the clinical course of a patient.
+Proper medical therapy, often requiring frequent dose adjustments, is crucial for managing a patient’s clinical course.
-Endomyocardial biopsy has a very high sensitivity and specificity for amyloidosis (almost 100%).
-Therefore, it is the preferred diagnostic tool, when there is reasonable suspicion for cardiac amyloidosis.
-Only if the suspicion is very low, we may perform imaging first.
+When there is reasonable suspicion of cardiac amyloidosis, endomyocardial biopsy is the preferred diagnostic tool due to its very high sensitivity and specificity (nearly 100%).
+If the suspicion is low, imaging may be performed first.

-Frequently, also the nervous system is affected by amyloidosis.
-Therefore, we work closely with our neurology team who will evaluate you as well, if you agree.
-Should you be diagnosed with AL amyloidosis, we will get you a timely appointment with our hemato-oncologist to make sure effective treatment will be initiated promptly.
+Amyloidosis often affects the nervous system as well.
+For this reason, we work closely with our neurology team, who can evaluate you with your consent.
+If you are diagnosed with AL amyloidosis, we will promptly arrange an appointment with our hemato-oncologist to ensure effective treatment is initiated without delay.